-“Four months ago, two of the same 10 women abused my daughter in the street for no specific reason.
-We went to the police station and issued an official complaint; however, nothing happened,” Moustafa's mother said in the video.
+“Four months before the accident, two of the same 10 women assaulted my daughter in the street for no specific reason.
+We went to the police station and issued an official complaint; however, nothing happened,” Mariam's mother said in a video.

-She added that when the 10 women saw Moustafa in the street walking alone, they attacked her once again and dragged her about 20 meters.
+She added that when the 10 women saw Mariam in the street walking alone, they attacked her once again and dragged her about 20 meters.

 “She managed to get up and run towards one of the buses, but they went after her and started to beat her again.
 Just one man tried to defend her, but no one else tried to interfere,” the mother said.

 In a statement issued on March 2, Foreign Affairs Ministry spokesperson Ahmed Abu Zeid said they are following all of the case’s updates.